devopsjedi/netscaler-state-config/README.md

 The YAML input file is validated to ensure compliance with the schema defined below.
 Invalid configurations will not be applied.

 # Output
+## Log
-A log file is produced in the working directory each time the script is executed.
+A log file named with a timestamp is produced in the working directory each time the script is executed.
+## Backup YAML Configuration
+A backup of the previous NetScaler configuration is encoded in YAML and saved during execution.
+A new file is created during every execution and named with the timestamp.

 # Supported States
 ## Servers